criadoperez/stacks-docs/docs/nodes-and-miners/miner-mainnet.md

 Make sure you've followed the [Running mainnet node](running-mainnet-node) procedure.
 Once completed it's only a few more steps to run a proof-of-burn miner on the mainnet.

-If you're interested in mining on the testnet, you can find instructions on how to do that here:
+If you're interested in mining on the testnet, you can find instructions on how to do that [here](miner-testnet):

-[@page-reference | inline]
-| /start-mining/testnet

-If you want to learn more about the technical details of mining, please review the mining guide:
+If you want to learn more about the technical details of mining, please review the [mining guide](../understand-stacks/mining):

-[@page-reference | inline]
-| /understand-stacks/mining

 ## Running bitcoind locally